 Below are four things to consider when shopping for new energy-efficient windows:

-When selecting energy-efficient windows, consider the performance criteria with your climate in mind.
+When selecting energy-efficient windows, keep your climate in mind.
 Depending on where you live, you’ll want to make sure that your windows meet NFRC standards to save on your monthly utility bill.
 Luckily, if you decide to talk to a Sears Home Services consultant, they can walk you through the process, ensuring that you have the most efficient windows for your climate.

 - Northern climates: Try to choose a window with a U-factor of ≤ 0.27.
 In northern climates, you can choose a window with any SHGC.

-- North-central climates: You should try to find windows with a U-factor of ≤ 30 and an SHGC of ≤ 0.40.
+- North-central climates: Look for windows with a U-factor of ≤ 30 and an SHGC of ≤ 0.40.

 - South-central climates: Search for windows with a U-factor of ≤ 0.30 and an SGHC of ≤ 0.40.